zpaq/zpaq/readme.txt

 http://code.google.com/p/libdivsufsort/ for your convenience.
 It is needed to compile zpaq.

-zpaq.exe and zpaqd.exe were compiled with MinGW g++ 4.7.0 and compressed with upx 3.08w as follows:
+zpaq.exe and zpaqd.exe were compiled with MinGW g++ 4.8.0 and compressed with upx 3.08w as follows:

+  g++ -O3 -s -m64 -c libzpaq.cpp
-  g++ -O3 -msse2 -s -static -Wall zpaq.cpp libzpaq.cpp divsufsort.c -DNDEBUG -o zpaq
+  g++ -O3 -s -m64 -static zpaq.cpp libzpaq.o divsufsort.c -DNDEBUG -o zpaq64
-  g++ -O3 -msse2 -s -static -Wall zpaqd.cpp libzpaq.cpp -o zpaqd
+  g++ -O3 -s -m64 -static zpaqd.cpp libzpaq.o -o zpaqd64
+  g++ -O3 -s -msse2 -c libzpaq.cpp
+  g++ -O3 -s -msse2 -static zpaq.cpp libzpaq.o divsufsort.c -DNDEBUG -o zpaq
   upx zpaq.exe zpaqd.exe

-To compile the 64 bit versions, use -m64 instead of -msse2  (upx will not work) To compile zpaq for Linux, include the options: -Dunix -fopenmp To compile zpaqd for Linux, use -Dunix
+To compile zpaq for Linux, include the options: -Dunix -fopenmp To compile zpaqd for Linux, use -Dunix
-To compile either program for non-x86, use -DNOJIT
+To compile either program for non-x86, use -DNOJIT -DNDEBUG turns off run time checks in divsufsort.
+They are off by default in zpaq, zpaqd, and libzpaq.
+To turn them on use -DDEBUG